Danielle sharp

 Since setting up Davis and Associates, Danielle has been able to work on an array of exciting projects which have included working with international non-profit organisations (Plan UK and Ruhama) as a policy and strategy advisor in the areas of prostitution, trafficking and sexual harassment in public spaces.
 She has worked on evaluations with organisations such as Safer London, evaluating their group intervention for young men displaying harmful sexual behaviour and Surviving Economic Abuse to edit their final Economic Justice Project evaluation.
 Her particular area of expertise is in population based enhanced needs assessments combining data and the voices of those with lived experience to understand how to strengthen responses.
 She has conduced needs assessments with over a dozen Local Authority areas in relation to domestic abuse and sexual violence.

-She works as an associate for Standing Together Against Domestic Abuse as a Domestic Homicide Review (DHR) Chair.
-To date she has Chaired four reviews, her first receiving no substantial ammendments following Home Office quality assurance with the remaining reviews awaiting publication or ongoing.
+She works independently as a Domestic Abuse Related Death Review Chair, as well as an associate for Standing Together Against Domestic Abuse.
+To date she has been the Chair for 10 reviews, her first receiving no substantial ammendments following Home Office quality assurance with the remaining reviews awaiting publication or ongoing.

 Danielle currently volunteers as a Trustee for the non-profit organisation Justice Is Now.
 She achieved a BSc Psychology from the University of West London and is a member of the Chartered Management Institute with a Level 7 Certificate in Leadership and Management.